 The Fixed Effects Design represents a great and familiar starting point for many ecologists.
 Here we use Fixed Effect in two senses of the phrase.
 The first is the use of the term “fixed effect” is drawn from the econometrics literature on panel models, where it refers to the effect of a cluster-varying attribute of the system (i.e., a within cluster intercept).
 In our snail example, this attribute would be the site-level time-invariant effect of recruitment.
 We also use “fixed effect” as is typically done in ecology, where the term often refers to the coefficient estimates of predictor variables that are estimated directly, rather than as part of the error term.
 We acknowledge that there are many uses and definitions of “fixed effect”, leading to a wealth of confusion with different uses of the term across fields (Gelman and Hill 2006).
-We hope to not add to the confusion here!
+We hope to not add to the confusion here.

 In the econometric sense, treating omitted variables as cluster-invariant variables means that, if we wish to remove them as sources of confounding variation, we can use a bit of algebra known as the within transformation or fixed effects transformation to create a model that can be fit simply.
-Given that the recruitment effect in our example is time invariant, we can transform the data before modeling in order to eliminate it.
+Given that the recruitment effect in our example is time invariant, we can transform the data before modeling to eliminate it.
 Consider the following mathematical description of the system.

 yij=β0+β1xij+γzi+ϵij